UNINETT/appstore-app-etherpad/helm/README.md

 # Attempt to deploy using HELM

-You need to be logged in, you can get this from https://docs.ioudaas.no/access/.

-Make sure you have kubed and kubectl.
-You also need helm, which you can get from: https://github.com/kubernetes/helm, there are binary downloads available.

 Prerequirements:
+- Kubernetes and KubeD (Kubernetes + Dataporten), obtain from https://docs.ioudaas.no/access/.
+- HELM, obtain from https://github.com/kubernetes/helm, there are binary downloads available.
 - Application is deployed on quay.io, deploy yourself with Docker to avoid giving Quay full control over your GitHub account.
 - You're standing in the `helm` folder of this repo, it's the folder this README.md file is in.